 Accessory structure or use - a use or structure which is incidental and subordinate to the principal use or structure.
 Accessory uses, when aggregated shall not subordinate the principal use of the lot.
-A deck or similar extension of the principal structure or a garage attached to the principal structure by a roof or a common wall is considered part of the principal structure.
+A deck or similar extension of the principal structure or a garage attached to the principal structure by a roof or a common wall is considered part of the principal structure, but shall not include the use of any portion of a lot for purposes related to Medical Marijuana Cultivation Facilities, Medical Marijuana Dispensaries, Retail Marijuana Establishments, or Retail Marijuana Social Clubs.

 Agriculture - the production, keeping or maintenance for use, sale or lease, of plants and/or animals, including but not limited to: forages and sod crops; grains and seed crops; dairy animals and dairy products; poultry and poultry products; livestock; fruits and vegetables; and ornamental and green house products, including the growing and harvesting of Christmas trees.
 Such agricultural use will remain in existence until such time as its land use changes to another land use as allowed by the Town Zoning Ordinance.
-Agriculture does not include forest management and timber harvesting activities.
+Agriculture does not include forest management and timber harvesting activities, or cultivation of Marijuana for Medical Use or Recreational Use.